 For over 25 years, John Grey, PhD has helped couples build healthy, happy relationships.
-He offers a uniquely powerful marriage retreat (also called a couples retreat) in Sonoma County, California.
+He offers a uniquely powerful marriage retreat in beautiful Sonoma County, California.

 An Intensive Marriage Retreat to Transform Your Relationship

-A marriage retreat with John is unique in how it creates deep, personally meaningful change.
-It isn’t a workshop.
-It isn’t a one-size-fits-all program.
+Our marriage retreat (also called a couples retreat) is unique in how it creates deep, personally meaningful change.
+It isn’t a standardized workshop.
+It isn’t like the one-size-fits-all marriage seminars and marriage counseling retreats.
 It isn’t based on religious beliefs.
-Your couples retreat is tailored to meet your specific goals, needs and circumstances.
+John tailors your marriage intensive program to meet your specific goals, needs and circumstances.
 The tools you gain, and the work you accomplish, is personalized for you.
-A marriage retreat supports you to achieve highly practical goals.
+John’s retreat supports you to achieve highly practical goals.
 Couples frequently come on the brink of divorce.
 And save their marriage.
-In fact, most go home more connected and more in love than they dreamed possible.
+In fact, most go home more connected and more in love than they ever dreamed possible.

-Your marriage retreat is presented by John Grey, PhD.
-John got his Doctorate in Psychology from Stanford University, one of the top psychology departments in the nation.
-In your marriage retreat, John masterfully draws from a broad range of state-of-the-art strategies and tools.
+Your marriage retreat is led by Dr. John Grey.
+John received his Doctorate in Psychology from Stanford University, one of the top psychology departments in the nation.
+In your marriage intensive, John masterfully draws from a broad range of state-of-the-art strategies and tools.
 He has the skill to help you achieve the positive change you want.

-After attending a marriage retreat with John, couples report that they return home with renewed spirits.
-They have vital new tools and strategies to keep building on positive changes they make in the couples retreat.
+After attending their marriage retreats with John, couples report that they return home with renewed spirits.
+They have vital new tools and strategies to keep building on positive changes they make in the retreat.
 Their relationships grow in visible ways: marriages are saved, trust gets built, commitments for moving forward are made.

-John’s couples retreat is offered throughout the year in the charming small town of Sebastopol, in rural Sonoma County, California.
+John offers married couples retreats throughout the year in the charming small town of Sebastopol, in rural Sonoma County, California.
 It’s near the Pacific ocean, redwood forests, and wine country.
 Photos on this page show the natural beauty of our area.
-Located about an hour north of San Francisco, the marriage retreat takes place in a warm, comfortable, peaceful and healing environment.
+Located about an hour north of San Francisco, the retreat takes place in a warm, comfortable, peaceful and healing environment.

-The Couples Retreat Format + Coaching with John Grey = A Powerful Combination for Change
+The Marriage Intensive Format + Coaching by Dr. John Grey = A Powerful Combination for Change

-The standard marriage retreat John offers is three days in length.
-A four day marriage retreat is recommended for couples who can afford the time, or who are especially distressed.
-A two day long marriage retreat is also possible, but check with John first.
-Most couples have said they got more in a few days with John in his couples retreat than in months or even years of regular marriage counseling or couples therapy!
-What makes John’s marriage retreat so unique and powerful?
+The standard length for John’s marriage retreats is three days.
+However, a four day retreat is available for couples who can afford the time, or who are especially distressed.
+A two day length is also possible, but check with John first.
+Most couples have said they got more in a few days with John in his marriage intensives than in months or even years of regular marriage counseling or couples therapy!
+What makes John’s married couples retreat so unique and powerful?

-The Dedicated Timespan — Time spent away from daily stress, to focus on you and your relationship.
+The Dedicated Timespan of Your Marriage Retreat — Time spent away from daily stress, to focus on you and your relationship.
 The committed timespan allows clarity and change to emerge more strongly and deeply than in week-to-week counseling sessions.
 This intensive approach supports you to get rapid and profound results.
-The standard recommended marriage retreat is three days long.
-Lengths of two to four days are also possible if you check with us first.
+Having worked with over a thousand people, John has found that a three day long program is ideal for experiencing a deep transformation.

-Get Relationship Tools, Not Just Talk — Couples often report how traditional talk therapy did not help.
-At our marriage retreat they realize they didn’t need that type of talk at all.
+You Get Relationship Tools, Not Just Talk — Couples often report how traditional talk therapy and marriage counseling did not help.
+At our retreat they realize they didn’t need that type of talk at all.
 What they needed was new tools.
 Weekly sessions and the conventional model of couples therapy typically cannot provide these tools.
-But at a couples retreat with John Grey, the emphasis is to learn a powerful set of tools to make positive changes.
+But at a marital retreat with John, the emphasis is to learn a powerful set of tools to make positive changes.
 You will get results-oriented, versatile and highly effective coaching.
 And you will take home new tools that will keep you growing on a positive track.

-A Different Approach — Having trained hundreds of therapists in advanced tools, John knows how traditional marriage counseling is often ineffective in helping couples.
-The couples retreat offers you a major qualitative difference in ways to resolve issues in a productive way.
+John Has a Uniquely Different Approach — Having trained hundreds of therapists in postgraduate programs, John knows how traditional marriage counseling is often lacking in its ability to help couples.
+His marital retreat offers you a qualitative difference in learning how to resolve your issues.
 The range and effectiveness of the tools you will get is vastly broader than the standard couples therapy repertoire.
-How can we say this?
-John regularly trains couples therapists and marriage counselors in the new paradigm of couples therapy based on scientific research on marriage satisfaction.
+Because of this, John regularly trains couples therapists and marriage counselors in the the paradigm of couples therapy based in scientific research on couples satisfaction.

-Practical Results, Not Just Theory — Before becoming a couples retreat coach, John Grey, PhD, was a research psychologist at Stanford University.
-He has been educated to know the difference between practical results vs. someone’s personal theory.
+Aimed at Practical Results, Not Just Theory — Before he started coaching married couples, John was a research psychologist at Stanford University.
+He was trained to know the difference between practical results vs. someone’s personal theory.
 What you get in a marriage retreat with John is based on current findings in neuroscience and attachment research.
-What you learn has been informed by contemporary research in relationship satisfaction and studies of the factors underlying relationship deterioration.
-This goes far beyond what traditional couples therapy models have to offer.
+What you learn has been informed by studies on the factors underlying lasting happiness vs. relationship deterioration.
+This goes far beyond what traditional couples therapy and marriage counseling approaches have to offer.

-A Highly Effective Format — Choose from two powerful formats for your marriage retreat.
-By far the most popular one is the Private Couple Retreat for one couple.
+Two Types of Married Couples Retreats — Choose from two powerful formats for your marital retreat.
+By far the most popular one is the Private Retreat for one couple.
 This offers a rare level of personal coaching and a profound depth of impact to make meaningful changes.
-By far the most frequent type of retreat John leads, a Private Couple Retreat can be set up to meet your scheduling needs.
+By far the most frequent type of retreat John leads, a Private Retreat can be set up to meet your scheduling needs.
 The other format is the Shared Group Retreat.
 More details here »

 John works in a highly supportive way, respecting and responding to your individual needs.
-This enables you to make rapid progress in achieving your goals.
+He tailors his coaching to match your specific personalities, circumstances and backgrounds.
+This enables you to make rapid progress toward achieving your goals.

 Standardized programs and typical one-size-fits-all group workshops are not able respond to the different personality styles of each individual participant.
 But in reality, each of us is different, so each couple is different.
-John’s couples retreat is customized to match your needs and your particular styles.
+John’s marriage retreats are customized to match your needs and your particular styles.
 So you can get deep, personally meaningful help.

 John has trained counselors and medical professionals in effective communication and change techniques that address the needs of each individual, including NeuroLinguistic Programming (NLP).
 As a workshop leader, he has presented relationship skills programs at the University of California, Stanford University, Scripps Medical Center and the Esalen Institute in Big Sur.

-Being a former Stanford research psychologist, he follows scientific research on relationship satisfaction and integrates this into his marriage retreat program.
+Having spent over a decade as a Stanford research psychologist, John closely follows scientific research on relationship satisfaction and integrates this knowledge into his marriage retreat program.

-He also utilizes the latest research in brain science, neurobiology, and attachment styles — fields that help us better understand underlying factors in relationship dynamics and what leads to long term success or failure.
+He also utilizes the latest research in neuroscience and attachment theory — fields that are clarifying the underlying factors in relationship dynamics that promote long term happiness or distress in an intimate partnership.

-John Grey, PhD, is on the core faculty of the PACT Institute (Psychobiological Approach to Couple Therapy) where he trains couples therapists in current methodology based in neuroscience and attachment research.
-He teaches marriage counselors to effectively work with different types of couples and their varying dynamics.
+John is on the Core Faculty of the PACT Institute (Psychobiological Approach to Couple Therapy) where he trains couples therapists in current methodology based in neuroscience and attachment research.
+He teaches marriage counselors to effectively work with all different types of couples having the widest range of presenting issues.

 John has authored four relationship books that give couples tools to diffuse conflict, repair upsets, communicate effectively, build a positive connection, and maximize happiness together.
 As well, he developed a popular online interactive self-help system used by hundreds of thousands of people.

-In John’s marriage retreat, you know that you are getting effective coaching.
+In John’s marriage retreats, you know that you are getting effective coaching.
 John has a reputation for his versatility, skill and effectiveness.
-A marriage retreat with John is frequently attended by therapists, counselors, and doctors, who come for help in their personal relationships.
-John’s couples retreat format, combined with his broad experience and background, offers you a uniquely powerful opportunity to make a fundamental breakthrough in your relationship.
+John’s retreats are frequently attended by therapists, marriage counselors, and doctors, who come for help in their personal relationships.
+John’s retreat format, combined with his broad experience and background, offers you a uniquely powerful opportunity to make a fundamental breakthrough in your relationship.

 Next Steps for a Marriage Retreat